-At December 31, 2013, 2012 and 2011 the Company had the following participation in investments that are recorded using the equity method:
+At December 31, 2014, 2013 and 2012, the Company had the following participation in investments that are recorded using the equity method:

-2013 2012 2011
+2014 2013 2012

-SFL West Polaris Limited 100.00% 100.00% 100.00%
+SFL West Polaris Limited - 100.00% 100.00%

 SFL Deepwater Ltd 100.00% 100.00% 100.00%

-SFL Hercules Ltd 100.00% 100.00%
+SFL Hercules Ltd 100.00% 100.00% 100.00%

-SFL Linus Ltd 100.00%
+SFL Linus Ltd 100.00% 100.00% -

-Bluelot Shipping Company Limited 100.00% 100.00% 100.00
+Bluelot Shipping Company Limited - 100.00% 100.00%

-SFL Corte Real Limited 100.00% 100.00% 100.00
+SFL Corte Real Limited - 100.00% 100.00%

-The determination that Ship Finance is not the primary beneficiary of SFL West Polaris Limited ("SFL West Polaris"), SFL Deepwater Ltd. ("SFL Deepwater"), SFL Hercules Ltd. ("SFL Hercules"), and SFL Linus Ltd. ("SFL Linus") is due to these subsidiaries each owning assets on which the underlying leases include both fixed price call options and fixed price put options or purchase obligations.
-The determination that Ship Finance is not the primary beneficiary of Bluelot Shipping Company Limited ("Bluelot") and SFL Corte Real Limited ("Corte Real") is due to these subsidiaries, which do not own vessels, each having been incorporated specifically to participate in a three-party lease agreement, which can be effectively terminated by one of the other parties - see below.
+The determination that Ship Finance is not the primary beneficiary of SFL Deepwater Ltd. ("SFL Deepwater"), SFL Hercules Ltd. ("SFL Hercules"), and SFL Linus Ltd. ("SFL Linus") is due to these subsidiaries each owning assets on which the underlying leases include both fixed price call options and fixed price put options or purchase obligations.

+The determination that Ship Finance was not the primary beneficiary of SFL West Polaris Limited ("SFL West Polaris") was similarly due to this subsidiary owning an asset on which the underlying lease included both fixed price call options and a fixed price put option.
+Following the exercise of a purchase option, SFL West Polaris was sold in December 2014 - see below.

+The determination that Ship Finance was not the primary beneficiary of Bluelot Shipping Company Limited ("Bluelot") and SFL Corte Real Limited ("Corte Real") was due to these subsidiaries, which did not own vessels, each having been incorporated specifically to participate in a three-party lease agreement, which could be effectively terminated by one of the other parties - see below.
+The three-party lease agreements were terminated in the first quarter of 2014.

-SFL West Polaris is a 100% owned subsidiary of Ship Finance, incorporated in 2008 for the purpose of holding an ultra deepwater drillship and leasing that vessel to Seadrill Polaris Ltd. ("Seadrill Polaris"), fully guaranteed by its parent company Seadrill Limited ("Seadrill"), a related party.
+SFL West Polaris was a 100% owned subsidiary of Ship Finance, incorporated in 2008 for the purpose of holding an ultra deepwater drillship and leasing that vessel to Seadrill Polaris Ltd. ("Seadrill Polaris"), fully guaranteed by its parent company Seadrill Limited ("Seadrill"), a related party.
+The vessel was chartered on a bareboat basis and the terms of the charter provided the charterer with various call options to acquire the vessel at certain dates throughout the charter.
+In addition, SFL West Polaris had a put option to sell the vessel to Seadrill Polaris at a fixed price at the end of the charter, which expired in 2023.
+Because the main asset of SFL West Polaris was the subject of a lease which includes both fixed price call options and a fixed price put option, it was determined that this subsidiary of Ship Finance was a variable interest entity in which Ship Finance was not the primary beneficiary.
+In December 2014, the parent company of the charterer advised the Company of its intention to exercise a purchase option, and the transaction was effected on December 30, 2014 as a sale of SFL West Polaris.
+The Company recorded a gain of \$6.1 million on the sale, which was recorded as "Gain on sale of investment in associated company".
 In December 2012, SFL West Polaris entered into a \$420 million five year term loan and revolving credit facility, which was used in January 2013 to refinance the previous \$700 million facility established in 2008.
-At December 31, 2013, the balance outstanding under the facility was \$387.0 million (2012: \$397.5 million balance under the previous facility).
-The Company guaranteed \$100.0 million of this debt at December 31, 2013.
-The vessel is chartered on a bareboat basis and the terms of the charter provide the charterer with various call options to acquire the vessel at certain dates throughout the charter.
-In addition, SFL West Polaris has a put option to sell the vessel to Seadrill Polaris at a fixed price at the end of the charter, which expires in 2023.
-Because the main asset of SFL West Polaris is the subject of a lease which includes both fixed price call options and a fixed price put option, it has been determined that this subsidiary of Ship Finance is a variable interest entity in which Ship Finance is not the primary beneficiary.
+At December 31, 2013, the balance outstanding under the new facility was \$387.0 million.
+Although SFL West Polaris is no longer one of its subsidiaries, the Company continues to guarantee \$94.0 million of this debt at December 31, 2014, for which it receives a guarantee commission (see Note 25: Commitments and Contingent Liabilities).